markyharris/metar/README.md

 Put SD card into RPi and boot-up completely.
 This will take a minute or two.
 Watch the access LED on RPi for feedback.<br>

 <b>SETUP WIFI USING BERRYLAN:</b><br>
 Open Berrylan app on phone and select for 'BT WLAN setup' or 'BT WLAN' or 'raspberrypi' depending on what is displayed.
-The most common is 'BT WLAN'.
+The most common is <b>'BT WLAN'</b>.
 If you see more than one, then pick the first one and go through the steps.
 If it ends up not being this particular RPi, then run it again and select the next one.
 You may have to give the app alittle time to find it however, so don't be too impatient.</br>
   <ul>
   <li>Select WiFi SSID to use</br>
   <li>Enter the WiFi password</br>